-- ☞ Is the security in order? - There any adverse signals? - General Are the company properly managed? - There are the terms and conditions of sanctions observed? - The Are the loan invested according to the original purpose? - The wave there been any changes in the ownership and management?
+- The security in order? - Are there any adverse signals? - The the company properly managed? - The Have the terms and conditions of sanctions observed? - The Are the loan invested according to the original purpose? - The wave there been any changes in the ownership and management?